Cooley London Office

 The Legal Cheek View

-It is expanding, not just in London, but globally.
+Cooley is expanding, not just in London, but globally.
 Since 2005, it has opened 12 offices, including a spree of more than one a year between 2018 and 2021.
-The itinerary runs, in order, Washington DC, New York, Boston, Seattle, Shanghai, Los Angeles, London, Beijing, Brussels, Hong Kong, Singapore, and Chicago.
-In total, it has 18 offices in the US, Europe, and Asia, and over 1,400 lawyers.
+The itinerary runs, in order, Washington DC, New York, Boston, Seattle, Shanghai, Los Angeles, London, Beijing, Brussels, Hong Kong, Singapore, Chicago and, most recently, Miami.
+In total, it has 19 offices in the US, Europe, and Asia, and over 1,300 lawyers, but unfortunately this thriving internationalism hasn’t yet translated into any international secondment opportunities.
+Client secondments, however, are on the cards with around a quarter of recruits enjoying one.

-As far as its London office is concerned, Cooley scores a unanimous “very impressive” in the Legal Cheek Trainee and Junior Lawyer Survey 2023-2024.
+As far as its London office is concerned, Cooley scores a unanimous “very impressive” in the Legal Cheek Trainee and Junior Lawyer Survey.
+“Gorgeous building, comfortable workspace, wellbeing rooms, the views are stunning, very central” was the rundown from one current rookie.
 Occupying 75,000 square feet across three floors at 22 Bishopsgate, it boasts (deep breath) an art gallery, fresh food market, innovation hub, business club, gym, meditation retreat and spa, as well as London’s highest free public viewing gallery and its largest bicycle park.
+There’s also an internal café and barista bar, Arthur’s, which offers “amazing views” and “delicious drinks”, though one hungry trainee told us that “the lunch is often way too many salads with sides of cold protein options”.
 While 22 Bishopsgate must concede the title of tallest building in London to The Shard (310m to 22 Bishopsgate’s 278m) it remains the tallest building in the City of London.
 From this eagle’s eye view, the firm’s lawyers will want to be commander of all they survey, keeping a close eye on rivals Covington & Burling LLP and Skadden just a short elevator ride away.

 Continue reading

-What else might attract a person to this high-rolling firm where the starting salary for a newly qualified lawyer is a megabucks £150,000?
+So what else might attract a person to this high-rolling firm where the starting salary for a newly qualified lawyer is a megabucks £157,000?
 Well, the training isn’t bad either.
+“From day one you have plenty of exposure to high-level work.
+You receive internal, bespoke training based on the department you are in and those around you are always prepared to provide detailed feedback” one insider revealed.

-One bonus of working within the smaller office of a US firm is greater depth of involvement — Cooley often has only one trainee working on a transaction or case whereas other firms might have four or five, with one trainee finding “real opportunity to take on responsibilities and work of an associate, but [you are] never left to flounder”.
+One bonus of working within the smaller office of a US firm is greater depth of involvement — Cooley often has only one trainee working on a transaction or case whereas other firms might have four or five.
+As one trainee details, this means there’s “real opportunity to take on responsibilities and work of an associate, but [you are] never left to flounder”.
 Another concurs, “I have been given many opportunities to work on a variety of matters, and associates and partners are always very willing to explain complex matters to me.
-My professional growth has really benefitted from the firm’s collegiate nature”.
+My professional growth has really benefited from the firm’s collegiate nature”.
 It’s no surprise then, that Cooley rookies score the firm highly in terms of how stimulating they find the work they are given.

 Deadlines